snormore/queued/README.md

 # Queued

-A simple but effective file based queue written in bash.
+A simple but effective file based task queue written in bash.

 ## Install